 Some of the most touristy islands, especially those popular with specific nationalities, have ethnic restaurants that get good reviews.
 If you go off the beaten track though, don’t expect a lot more than the old, trusted taverna and souvlatzidiko.

 In a way though, pizza and pasta has been around for so long, that it’s not really considered ethnic food.
 You may even find that the taverna you went to have their own version of a pizza.

 In general, I don’t think that ethnic food is Greece’s strongest point.
 If you are craving a good curry, by all means try your luck, and let me know where you went and what you thought!

 Like mentioned earlier, vegetarians and vegans won’t have any problems finding something to eat in Greece.
 Compared to other countries in Europe, dedicated vegetarian and vegan restaurants are rather scarce.

 Apart from the tasty tiropita and spanakopita, that contain cheese and eggs, vegetarians can have the strapatsada tomato omelette, all sorts of regional cheeses, most salads and starters, and every fried vegetable or fried vegetable ball on the menu.

 Vegans on the other hand, can enjoy the numerous ladera dishes, where the main ingredients are olive oil, onion, tomato sauce, vegetables, pulses, legumes and grains.
 Ask the waiter for the dish of the day.

 Many of our starters and most salads are also ideal.
 Your waiter will be happy to prepare your salad without some of the ingredients on the menu, such as cheese or meat.

 How to order in Greece if I have an allergy to certain foods?

 This is a very important issue for some people, and understandably so.
 No-one would like to have a severe allergy reaction, especially when travelling to a foreign country.

 Your safest bet here is to inform your waiter, while also getting the simplest options in a menu, where you can control the ingredients.
-Most salads and grilled meats would be fine, but make sure that the salad doesn’t contain croutons or walnuts.
+Most salads and grilled steaks / other meats would be fine.
+Just make sure that the salad doesn’t contain croutons or walnuts.